PublicEnemyNumber1-a/Reverse_Shell_PG/README.md

 - **Command Errors**: If a custom command doesn’t execute, check the Python script to ensure all necessary modules are installed (`cv2`, `pynput`, etc.).

 This setup allows for powerful remote control using Ngrok and ncat, with real-time screen sharing and more.

+### **Author and Legal Information**

+- **Author**: PhantomCode
+- **Version**: 3.6
+- **Project**: Reverse Shell Payload Generator

+#### **Legal Disclaimer**:
+This tool is intended for educational and authorized testing purposes only.
+The author is not responsible for any misuse or damage caused by this tool.
+Unauthorized use, including but not limited to, accessing computers or networks without permission, is illegal and punishable by law.
+Always ensure you have explicit permission from the system's owner before conducting any tests.